BSantos04/Automagic-Phylogenies/README.md

 - Nextflow v24.10.4

 ## Usage
-Before running the pipeline, don´t forgot to give give yourself permission to use Docker.
+Before running the pipeline, don't forgot to give give yourself permission to use Docker.

 Try this:
 ```